Use the guide library

 Pace, transfers, scenic buffers, walking load, weather, payments, language, and hotel-area logic are checked together.

-If deeper design is useful, we explain the planning gap before asking you to continue.
+If deeper design or agency operation is useful, we explain the planning gap before asking you to continue.

 Example: a 10-day China route with Beijing, Zhangjiajie, and Shanghai, plus concern about trains, payment apps, and whether the mountain stop is too rushed.